Devissage and Localization for the Grothendieck Spectrum of Varieties: Relationship with the -construction

 \section{Relationship with the $S_\bullet$-construction}

-In this section we relate our $Q$-construction to the $S_\bullet$-construction of Waldhausen \cite{waldhausen}.
+In this section we relate our $Q$-construction to a variation of the $S_\dotp$-construction of Waldhausen \cite{waldhausen}.
 We will show that the $Q$-construction is equivalent to the construction defined for $\Var_{/k}$ in \cite{campbell}.
-In addition, in the sequel we will need fiber sequences in $K$-theory similar to Waldhausen's \cite[Thm.
-1.5.5]{waldhausen}.
-While we could develop these using the $Q$-construction, it is expedient not to, and instead we appeal to \cite{campbell}.
-These fiber sequences will be critical in Section~\ref{sec:comparison}.

-In order to compare our $Q$-construction with a version of the $S_\bullet$-construction, we need to briefly review simplicial subdivision.
-The version of simplicial subdivision that we need is described in \cite[Sec.
-1.9]{waldhausen} or in \cite[App.
-1]{segal_config} \begin{definition} Let $[n]^{\text{op}} \ast [n] \cong [2n+1]$ be the ordered set
+As the $S_\dotp$-construction applied to an abelian category is not abelian, it is unreasonable to expect that in all cases it will be possible to iterate the construction.
+However, as the $S_\dotp$-construction for ACGW-categories produces a CGW-category, it is possible to iterate it twice.
+It turns out that this is sufficient to prove a cofiber sequence and the relationship to the $Q$-construction.